Jeseenacodes/Motor_Vehicle_Thefts-SQL_Python/Readme.md

 | Nelson                | 92                 |
 | Southland             | 26                 |

+> Vehicle thefts are heavily urban-focused, with Auckland reporting the highest numbers by a wide margin.
+Low-population regions like Southland and Nelson show minimal theft activity, highlighting a strong link between population density and theft risk.

 2. Merged region theft counts with population + density

 ```sql